Modals See documentation

 Html::modal() accepts several attribues:

-activates or not fading effect.
-You can specify an array configuration: hide
+true, false activates or not fading effect.
+You can specify an array configuration: hide, fade, close:

 Html::modal(array('close' => true, 'fade' => 'true'))